 On the flip side, I see you mama of one who hates crafts with a passion and has spent her Christmas in the local John Lewis store buying all the *perfect* Christmas cards and gifts, enjoying your child free time and sucking up as much of Christmas without kids as you can.
 And I think you rock.
 I envy your ability to be confident and just say ‘I hate crafting, we’re not attempting that shit’.
 I love that your child’s Christmas won’t be any less special and you know it.

 At this time of year we seem to see an increase of people who love to pull the judgy-pants on and tell everyone else how they are doing it wrong.
-I like crafting with the kids, I’m not very good at it, but I like to give it a go when I get time (which FYI is never at the moment).
+I like crafting with the kids, I’m not very good at it, but I like to give it a go when I get time (which FYI is never at the moment – mainly because two of them have outgrown it and they don’t want to at all).
 Providing we don’t include glitter, I’m a happy wee chappy.
 Glitter, in case you didn’t know, is the herpes of the craft world and should be banned.
 Just because I like the odd crafting session, doesn’t mean that everyone does and I think that’s ok.
 I don’t believe that there should be some sort of mummy mafia telling the pinterest craft mums that they are ‘showing off’ or ‘putting others down’ – they aren’t, they are just proud of what they have managed to do with their children, and they are celebrating their achievement.
 We have to ask ourselves at what point we decided to really buy into our very British attitude of never celebrating ourselves or our achievements?
 I think if I see another “oh gooodddd, as if she had TIME?!” comment on a craft post on facebook I will combust.
 So you didn’t have time or inclination to spend approx. 42 hrs crafting a igoo out of empty milk cartons so that your child would have something utterly cool in their playroom?
 Cool… tell me again how that gives you the right to diss the mum (or dad) that did?
 Tell me again how that makes her a subject of mucho scorn?
 No really, go ahead, I’ll wait…

 We need to stop picking at each other, especially at this time of year.
 We need to celebrate each other’s achievements – whatever style they come in – and say, hey you’re doing your own thing, I’m doing mine.
 That Pinterest mama isn’t trying to make you feel bad, she’s too busy crafting to give a shit about you and that mama sipping a latte in the shopping mall child-free avoiding anything homemade isn’t being lazy, she’s too busy loving her free time to care whether you are or not.